telerik/blazor-docs/knowledge-base/common-partial-localization.md

 Apart from missing localization strings, you may occasionally experience an error, similar to this one:

->warning Unhandled exception rendering component: Value cannot be null.
-(Parameter 'format')
+`Unhandled exception rendering component: Value cannot be null.
+(Parameter 'format')`

 See knowledge base article [Value cannot be null.
 (Parameter 'format')]({%slug common-kb-null-value-parameter-format%}) for more details.